ASSAULT CHARGES ATTORNEY IN ST. LOUIS, MISSOURI

 Possible Penalties

-Penalties for domestic assault range from no less than ten and up to 30 years or even life in prison for a class A felony for a first-degree assault, to up to one year in jail and a fine of up to $2,000 for a class A misdemeanor for a fourth-degree assault.
+Penalties for domestic assault range from no less than 10 to 30 years or even life in prison for a class A felony for a first-degree assault, to up to one year in jail and a fine of up to $2,000 for a class A misdemeanor for a fourth-degree assault.

 If you have been charged with assault, you need to know how the law applies to your specific case.
-As a former DNA analyst with a Masters in Forensic Science, I have successfully used my past experience and my legal skills to argue cases for clients who need it the most.
-Whether you are in St. Louis, St. Charles, St. Louis County, Jefferson County, or East St. Louis, I will work to provide you with a strong legal defense in Missouri.
+As a former DNA analyst with a master’s degree in forensic science, I have successfully used my past experience and my legal skills to argue cases for clients who need them the most.
+Whether you are in St. Louis, St. Charles, St. Louis County, Jefferson County or East St. Louis, I will work to provide you with a strong legal defense in Missouri.
 Contact my firm, The Law Office of Gregory N. Smith, for a consultation and to start preparing your case.